-Japanese sleeve tattoos are fantastic examples of how beautiful body art can really be.
-They are very popular, and because of that there are many different designs and themes to choose from.
-You can also have an original made (or drawn yourself) so that it reflects your personality, and yours alone.
-After all, uniqueness is one of the qualities that most people love about tattoos and there is plenty of room for it when it comes to Japanese sleeve tattoos!
+Japanese sleeve tattoos are fantastic examples of how beautiful body art can be.
+They are very popular, and because of that, there are many different designs and themes to choose from.
+You can also have an original made (or drawn yourself) so that it reflects your personality and yours alone.
+After all, uniqueness is one of the qualities that most people love about tattoos, and there is plenty of room for it when it comes to Japanese sleeve tattoos!

-Japanese sleeve art has become one of the most sought after design themes in the world.
-Of course the idea behind them began in Japan many years ago, but now people from almost every country sport Japanese body art.
-The sleeve tattoos are becoming the most sought after types.
-Japanese body art is unique in its ability to show beauty from things one may not consider beautiful otherwise.
+Japanese sleeve art has become one of the most sought-after design themes in the world.
+Of course, the idea behind them began in Japan many years ago, but now people from almost every country sport Japanese body art.
+The sleeve tattoos are becoming the most sought-after type.
+Japanese body art is unique in its ability to display the beauty of ordinary objects one may not consider beautiful otherwise.

 Ideas for Japanese Sleeve Tattoos

-Some examples of Japanese sleeve tattoos that you can get are tattoos with dragons, hannya masks, samurai, samurai swords, koi fish and non-specific swimming fish.
+Some examples of Japanese sleeve tattoos that you can get are tattoos with dragons, Hannya masks, samurai, samurai swords, koi fish, and non-specific swimming fish.
 These can all be seen in various Japanese sleeve tattoos.
 The most popular design for women is the koi fish.
 It represents strength and power and is quite beautiful when the colors come together in one grand mural of body art.
-For men, getting koi fish tattooed on the arm(s) is not just beautiful, it is also entertaining.
-When placed in certain areas of the arm the fish appears to be swimming and THAT is a great conversation piece or conversation starter!
+For men, getting koi fish tattooed on the arm(s) is not just beautiful.
+It is also entertaining.
+When placed in certain parts of the body, the fish appears to be swimming, and THAT is a great conversation piece or conversation starter!

 Next to the koi fish, dragons are next in line as most popular for Japanese sleeve tattoo designs.
-The dragon is a great symbol of masculinity (Strength, power and the readiness to pounce in defense at any moment) and so it is typically put on men.
-However, some women like dragons as well and ink does not discriminate.
-Most dragons placed on men are black or red but they can obviously be any color the person wishes them to be.
+The dragon is a symbol of masculinity (Strength, power, and the readiness to pounce in defense at any moment), and so it is typically put on men.
+However, some women like dragons as well, and the ink does not discriminate.
+Most dragons placed on men are black or red, but they can be any color the person wishes them to be.
 Some of the most fabulous dragon sleeve tattoos include fire shooting out of the mythical creature’s mouth.

-Another good design for men (are we seeing a pattern here?) is the samurai and the samurai swords.
+Another good design for men (do we see a pattern here?) is the samurai and the samurai swords.
 These designs symbolize power and strength, as well are courage and heroism.
 For these reasons, men love them.
-Every dude wants to think of himself as powerful and courageous!
+Every man wants to think of himself as powerful and courageous!

-Now here is one that fits better on the women (finally!); the hannya masks.
-They are extremely beautiful and the actual masks are thought to keep away evil.
-In addition to these masks, women who get Japanese sleeve tattoos also like to add Japanese flowers, koi fish, waves and Japanese writing.
+Now here is one that fits better on the women (finally!); the Hannya masks.
+They are gorgeous, and the actual masks are thought to keep away evil.
+In addition to these masks, women who get Japanese sleeve tattoos also like to add Japanese flowers, koi fish, waves, and Japanese writing.